 Customisation features come varied dependent upon your CRM system.
 For the most part, you’d want to create:

 Another thing to keep in mind is third-party integration.
 With customisation, you’ll want the capability to keep everything in one place to drive your building product company further.

 With the integration of third-party apps such as Office 365 and Slack, you can have added features to streamline your sales team.

 Essentially, you’re opening up and expanding upon the abilities of your construction team, so they’ll be equipped to deal with customer requests.

-5. Customer Support Features To Give You A Helping Hand
+step 5.
+Customer Support Features To Give You A Helping Hand

 A key feature to utilise is a CRM’s customer support; especially if you’re new to a CRM system.
 A customer support feature will be there to give you the assistance you’ll need to fully understand how to use your new CRM.